Strategic Management

 Socio-cultural:

 Society’s traditions, values, attitudes, beliefs, tastes, and patterns of behavior, and how they are changing affect the operation of any business.
-As more and more people are getting educated and are becoming conscious in quality medicine, the future of quality conscious firms like ACME Laboratories Ltd and other pharmaceutical industries certainly looks to be brighter in the near future.
+As more and more people are getting educated and are becoming conscious in quality medicine, the future of quality conscious firms like ACME Laboratories and other pharmaceutical industries certainly looks to be brighter in the near future.

 What strategic moves are rivals likely to make next?

-ACME Laboratories Ltd has already started operating their new state-of-art facility.
+ACI has already started operating their new state-of-art facility.
 Beximco has also started manufacturing in their world class MDI plant and is going for certification in the regulated markets.
 Beximco has also made a US$ 50 M investment on a new plant confronting to USFDA standard.
 They are now crafting all their strategies towards year 2009, when the global market will be open for Bangladesh due to WTO agreement.
 The rules in this agreement will make the current biggest pharmaceutical exporters China and India to fall in very hard situation where as Bangladesh and other underdeveloped countries (LDCs) will enjoy exemption from these rules up to 2016.

 Key success factors for competitive success